 The same year Rivera married Pierre De Cailluaux (also known as the jazz pianist Lionel Jones, a member of the Jazz Kings) in London.
-While married she went under the name “Angelina and/or Angeleta De Caillaux.”
+While married, she went under the name “Angelina and Angeleta De Caillaux.”
 After a divorce, she assumed her maiden name.

-In 1921, Rivera traveled to Dublin, Ireland to join the SSO and miraculously survived the sinking of the passenger ship SS Rowan, which was struck by an American freighter and cut in two by a ship bound for South Africa.
-Of the 120 on board, 36 died including nine SSO members.
+In 1921, Rivera traveled to Dublin, Ireland, to join the SSO and miraculously survived the sinking of the passenger ship SS Rowan, which was struck by an American freighter and cut in two by another boat bound for South Africa.
+Of the 120 onboard, 36 died, including nine SSO members.
 Rivera and other survivors appear in the British Pathé documentary film, “SS Rowan Survivors in Dublin.” (https://youtu.be/Jxb8y4zlyVM).

 She also performed with the jazz banjoist Freddy Guy and the pianist Fats Waller in the early 1920s.
 In the book, Music is My Mistress (Da Capo Press, 1976), Duke Ellington writes: “We first knew him (banjoist Freddy Guy) when he was the leader of a small band that played in a joint on 135th Street owned by Earl Dancer.
 He had Fats Waller in the band and a beautiful chick named Angelina Rivera, who was a fine violinist.”

-1n 1926 she returned to Europe and recorded “I Love My Baby,” “I (‘ve) Found a New Baby,” “Skeedle Um” and “Always” with Spencer Williams and the American born French diva, Josephine Baker.
+1n 1926, she returned to Europe and recorded “I Love My Baby,” “I Found a New Baby,” “Skeedle Um,” and “Always” with Spencer Williams and the American born French diva, Josephine Baker.
 The tracks appear on the album, Josephine Baker, Dinah, The Complete Recordings (Jazz Age, 2017).

-In May 1930 Rivera and her sister attended a breakfast party for Duke Ellington at Smalls, New York.
-For many years there was no information about her movements but thanks to the efforts of Basilio Serrano and historian, Richie Blondet (who communicated with me and made me aware of the following information), we know, “Like many of their Puerto Rican contemporaries with the pre-1930s U.S. Jazz circuit, who abandoned the ‘Hot’ Jazz scene and immersed themselves in other genres, the Rivera sisters, along with a third sister, transformed themselves into the song and dance team known as the Cordoba Sisters (think the Andrew Sisters, or the DeCastro Sisters).
-Also, they managed to crossover into U.S. mainstream society and were beneficiaries of the initial stages of U.S. foreign diplomacy towards Spanish-speaking Americans known as the ‘Good Neighbor Policy.”
+In May 1930, Rivera and her sister attended a breakfast party for Duke Ellington at Smalls, New York.
+For many years there was no information about her movements.
+Still, thanks to Basilio Serrano and the historian, Richie Blondet, we know, “Like many of their Puerto Rican contemporaries with the pre-1930s U.S. Jazz circuit, who abandoned the ‘Hot’ Jazz scene and immersed themselves in other genres, the Rivera sisters, along with a third sister, transformed themselves into the song and dance team known as the Cordoba Sisters.
+Also, they crossed-over to U.S. mainstream society and were beneficiaries of the “Good Neighbor Policy.”

 In 1934, the sisters appeared in the film, Havana Cocktail with Cuba’s Orquesta Hermanos Castro, who interpret The St. Louis Blues.
 The Cordoba Sisters can be seen at the 4:57 mark (see below).
-The pianist is Anita Rivera (Cordoba), the woman seated on the piano is Santos Lolita (Cordoba) Rivera and the tall slender woman who does the dance routine is non-other than Angelina Rivera (Cordoba).
+The pianist is Anita Rivera (Cordoba), the woman seated on the piano is Santos Lolita (Cordoba) Rivera and the tall, slender woman who does the dance routine is Angelina Rivera (Cordoba).

-The 1940 U.S. Census shows that Angelina Rivera was working as a musician in a theatre, possibly with her father at the Teatro Hispano.
+The 1940 U.S. Census shows that Angelina Rivera was working as a musician in a theatre, at the Teatro Hispano.
 She is listed under her maiden name, Angela De Caillaux.

 - Barnett, Anthony – The First Black Woman on Disc? (abar.net)